WSP Global: Subsequent acquisitions

-In October 2014, WSP Global completed the purchase of New York-headquartered professional services firm Parsons Brinckerhoff from Balfour Beatty for USD$1.24 billion.
+In October 2014, WSP completed the purchase of New York-headquartered professional services firm Parsons Brinckerhoff from Balfour Beatty for US$1.24 billion.
 The company has a network of approximately 170 offices and nearly 13,500 employees on five continents and became a wholly owned independent subsidiary.
 Together, WSP | Parsons Brinckerhoff is one of the largest professional services firms in the world with approximately 32,000 employees in 500 offices serving 39 countries.

-In early 2015, WSP Global announced plans to expand to 45,000 employees by 2020.
+In early 2015, WSP announced plans to expand to 45,000 employees by 2020.
 In October 2016, WSP purchased Mouchel Consulting from the Kier Group for approximately £75 million.

-In January 2017, WSP | Parsons Brinckerhoff announced that it would assume the name "WSP USA", effective from May 2017.
+In January 2017, WSP | Parsons Brinckerhoff announced that it would assume the name "WSP", effective from May 2017.
 In August 2017, WSP made a takeover bid for Opus International Consultants.

 In July 2018, WSP announced its intention to buy Berger Group Holdings Inc., parent of the group of companies operating under the name of Louis Berger Group, a Morristown, N.J.-based international professional-services firm, for $400 million.

 In February 2020, WSP acquired US-based environmental consulting firm LT Environmental (LTE).
 On December 3, 2020, WSP acquired Canadian-based geotechnical, earth-science, and environmental consulting firm Golder for $1.14 billion.

-On June 1, 2022, WSP announced an agreement of sale with Wood Group plc for the Environment & Infrastructure group (E&I) part of its business.
+On June 1, 2022, WSP announced an agreement of sale with Wood Group for the Environment & Infrastructure group (E&I) part of its business.
 The £1.6 bn acquisition was concluded in September 2022.
-In August 2022, WSP Global made an unsuccessful takeover offer to purchase RPS Group for £591 million.
+In August 2022, WSP made an unsuccessful takeover offer to purchase RPS Group for £591 million.
 In September 2022, RPS received a counter takeover offer from Tetra Tech for £636 million with WSP opting not to increase its bid.
 RPS' shareholders voted to accept the Tetra Tech offer in November 2022.

-In December 2022, WSP announced plans to acquire a 700-strong Swiss engineering firm, BG Consulting Engineers, based in Lausanne with offices in France, Portugal and Italy.
+In December 2022, WSP announced plans to acquire a 700-person Swiss engineering firm, BG Consulting Engineers, based in Lausanne with offices in France, Portugal and Italy.

+In August 2024, WSP announced plans to acquire 4,000-person US based consulting engineering firm, POWER Engineers, based in Hailey, Idaho with over 50 offices around the US and Canada for US$1.78 billion.

+In June 2025, WSP agreed terms to purchase British engineering consultancy Ricardo.